dariooddenino/purescript-simple-ajax/README.md

 The different types of error (`Error`, `ForeignError` and `ResponseFormatError`) are put together in a `Variant`.

 There are two type alias:
-- `HTTPError` containing the common http errors
+- `HTTPError` containing the common http errors and affjax [Error](https://pursuit.purescript.org/packages/purescript-affjax/12.0.0/docs/Affjax#t:Error)
 - `AjaxError` which extends `HTTPError` to add json parsing errors

 By using `Variant`'s functions, it's possible to match on them: